 About FIPS 140-2 support

 The Federal Information Processing Standard (FIPS) 140-2 is a US government security standard that defines an allowable set of cryptographic functions.
-Ivanti® Endpoint Manager powered by Landesk doesn't use its FIPS 140-2 mode by default, but you can enable it.
+Ivanti® Endpoint Manager doesn't use its FIPS 140-2 mode by default, but you can enable it.
 FIPS 140-2 support in Endpoint Manager encrypts communication from managed Windows devices through the CSA to the core server.
 The encryption method is FIPS-enabled SSL.

 FIPS support requires Endpoint Manager Version 9.5 SP1 or later and a Ivanti Cloud Services Appliance with Gateway service version 4.3 or later.